Quad Bike on Prosisional with CBT

 Posted 03 November 2012 - 07:33 PM

-I would like to get a Quad Bike as I could then use it all year (including snow) as I don't drive or possess a car license.
-DVLA have said that I can ride a Quad on my current license, as long as it does not exceed 125cc, has only a single seat and I display "L" plates.
+I would like to get a Quad Bike as I could then use it all year (including snow) as I don't drive or possess a car licence.
+DVLA have said that I can ride a Quad on my current licence, as long as it does not exceed 125cc, has only a single seat and I display "L" plates.
 It would need to be road legal, with Tax, MOT, insurance and display the relavent plates and disk.

 what I don't have is written confirmation for the above, and try as I might, I can not find it on the DVLA website.